-“It wasn’t until I went through the horrible ‘use-and-abuse’ cycles too many times that I lost everything, and it dawned on me, that it was me.”a recovering narcissist
+“It wasn’t until I went through the horrible ‘use-and-abuse’ cycles too many times that I lost everything, and it dawned on me, that it was me.”

 “I was the narcissist.
 I didn’t know I was the narcissist—I was just really unhappy with my life, and I was looking for that exact right thing that would fill the hole.”

 This highlights something that’s isn’t talked about too often in the narcissism blogosphere.
 While some narcissists can make life hell for the people around them, this behaviour often comes from a place suffering.

 Now, to be clear, I’m not saying we should not feel sorry for people who engage in Narcissistic Abuse – we should make no excuses for that.
 The point I’m moving towards, is aimed at narcissists themselves – understanding your narcissism, and working on managing it, is not just good for those around you – it’s good for you, too.

 Are you a self-aware narcissist, who is ready to make a change?
 If so, the fact that you’re here, reading this article, is a good sign.
 But there’s a long path ahead.
 In this article, I want to lay out what you have in store for you, and hopefully, give you some tools that will help you succeed.

 But before we get into how to stop being a narcissist, it might help to talk a little bit about what causes narcissism in the first place.

 What Causes a Person To Become a Narcissist?

 Unfortunately, researchers have not defined the causes of narcissistic personality disorder (NPD) as clearly as they have with other conditions.
 However there are a couple of things we do know – first, that there is no single cause of narcissism (it springs out when a number of other factors are in place), and second, it starts early in life.
 Let’s look now at the two causes that, at this present time, we are pretty sure play a role in the development of NPD.